LCM Calculator

 Prime factorization

-To find the LCM of several numbers by prime factorization, follow the steps below:
+To find the LCM of multiple numbers using prime factorization, follow these simple steps:

-1. Write down the prime factors of each number.
+- Write down the prime factors for each number.

-2. Write down the prime factorization of each number in the exponent form (for example, 2 × 2 × 2 would be 2³).
+- Express the prime factorization of each number in exponent form (for instance, 2 × 2 × 2 becomes 2³).

-3. Multiply the highest powers of all prime factors.
+- Multiply the highest powers of all the prime factors present.

-4. The resulting number would be the LCM of the given numbers.
+- The resulting product is the LCM of the given numbers.

-Note that you can find LCM without expressing prime factorization in the exponent form.
-In that case, you will replace step 3 by multiplying each prime factor a maximum of times that it occurs for any one given number.
+Note that you can also find the LCM without expressing the prime factors in exponent form.
+In this case, simply replace step 3 by multiplying each prime factor the maximum number of times it occurs in the factorization of any one given number.

 Prime factors of 3: 3 is prime.